 I do a whole bundle of things in an attempt to contribute to building a world that looks more like the world I want to live in.
 I teach, I do research, I’m an activist, and I’m a catalyst for new connections between ideas and places.

-I’m currently a lecturer at Curtin University in Perth, Western Australia, teaching in the department of Net Studies (but of course I don’t speak for the department or any other organisation).
+I’m currently teaching and researching at Curtin University in Perth, Western Australia, in the department of Net Studies (but of course I don’t speak for the department or any other organisation).
 I love teaching: I learn a lot in the process, and it’s tremendously satisfying to watch my students grow and develop their skills and analysis.
 I have so many moments in which I am proud of what they are achieving and the ways in which they are making a difference in the world.
 I work hard at teaching: I think about what I’m doing, I care about my students, I go to workshops, I read about teaching theory (when I have the time).

 This blog will contains fragments of my research that haven’t found a home yet, reflections on teaching and academic research, and leftover words and thoughts that don’t fit anywhere else.